Team problems and what to do from a psychological point of view

 Good teamwork should also mean that everyone really lends a hand.
 However, a look at the performance of employees can also have a very demotivating effect.
 To illustrate, here are a few effects that psychology has observed that can cause problems for a team:

-• Social lazing around: Performance is unconsciously reduced in the case of simple tasks in the group, if individual performances are not visible or are evaluated.
+• Social loafing: Performance is unconsciously reduced in simple tasks in the group when individual performance is not visible or evaluated.

-• Free riding: Performance is deliberately reduced if one's own contribution is assessed as being too low.
+• Free riding: Performance is deliberately reduced if one’s own contribution is considered too small.
 The larger the group, the greater this effect.

 • Sucker effect: Performance is deliberately reduced when you notice that others are not making an effort.
-You no longer want to be “the fool” doing the work for others.
+You no longer want to be “the fool” who takes work away from others.

-• Soldiery: Performance is deliberately reduced as a protest against excessive demands.
+• Soldiering: Performance is deliberately reduced as a protest against excessive demands.

 Are these team problems inevitable?